 5. Widgets & Multitasking

 This somewhat ties in with the Customization section, but Widgets have long been a huge advantage of Android over iOS.
-With iOS 8, Apple finally just implemented "widgets", but they are pretty limited.
-You can only add them to your Notification Center.
-Apple opted not to have widgets available on any of your main home screens to "avoid clutter".
-Um, what?
+Apple opted not to have widgets available on any of your main home screens to "avoid clutter."
+Why?
 Having widgets on my Android home screens is one of my favorite things about Android.

 Android offers all sorts of widgets that you can put onto your home screens.
 These widgets might be anything from a custom clock, weather, alarms, direct calls to contacts in your phone, flashlight, email, messages, and so much more.
 You can arrange these any which way on your home screens and have your home screens be exactly the way you want them.

 Multitasking has also been around on Android for a while, and it's extremely easy to use.
 You simply open up the multitask window and you can drag two apps that you want to have going at the same time in the appropriate boxes (see the picture above).
 For example, I am watching a YouTube video while accessing my file system at the same.
 Perhaps you want to watch a lecture video while taking notes right below the video?
 Or, watch a video while texting your friends?
 Go for it.

 **Note: Apple finally came out with the ability to multitask, however it is only somewhat useful on iPads and larger iPhones.
 Since Android has had multitasking for so long and do it so well, they still take the cake over iOS.